Billy Sweezey: Playing career

 Following three seasons within the Blue Jackets organization, Sweezey left as a free agent and was signed to a two-year, two-way contract with the Boston Bruins on July 1, 2024.

+On April 22, 2026, the Bruins announced that they had signed defenseman Billy Sweezey to a one-year, two-way contract extension through the 2026-27 season with an NHL cap hit of $850,000.

 Personal

-Sweezey's father, Ken Sweezey, enjoyed played collegiate hockey with Providence College in 1988–89.
+Sweezey's father, Ken Sweezey, played collegiate hockey with Providence College in 1988–89.
 His mother Lorie Blair also played at Providence College.